MarikaBBB/MarikaBBB.github.io/README.md

 - Header Section: This section contains a navigation bar with links to different sections of my portfolio, such as About Me, Projects, Testimonials, and Contact.
 This allows visitors to quickly explore different areas of my portfolio.
 - Title Section: A visually appealing section with a welcome message, my name, and a motivational quote.
 - About Me Section: This section provides an introduction to who I am, including my avatar and interactive elements that reveal more information when clicked.
-This section aims to provide a personal touch and give visitors an understanding of my journey as a developer.
+This section aims to provide a personal touch and give visitors an understanding of my journey as a self-taught beginner developer.
 - Image Map Section: An interactive image map displaying different countries and locations that I have a connection with.
 Clicking on each location reveals a popup window with additional details.
 - Learning Journey Section: This section highlights my learning journey through challenges and projects.
 I created a carousel to showcase all my projects.
 Each project includes a description, image, and links to the GitHub repository or live demo.
 - Testimonials Section: In this section, I proudly display feedback from individuals who have witnessed my enthusiasm and development throughout my application journey.
 These individuals are my biggest sources of motivation and support, including my flatmate and mentor, one of my closest friends and ex-colleague, and my mother.
-Their words of encouragement and belief in my abilities have been invaluable in shaping my growth as a developer.
+Their words of encouragement and belief in my abilities have been invaluable in shaping my growth as a self-taught beginner developer.
 - Footer Section: The footer includes a contact form for providing feedback and get in touch with me.
 Feel free to share your thoughts, suggestions, or any other comments.
 The feedback form is linked to my personal email.

 ### Features